sav-che/TL-2/Authors/Clos, Dominique {std. Clos} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/item/103860#page/233/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 223](https://www.biodiversitylibrary.org/page/33265900) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Clos, Dominique {std.
 Clos}|first entry]] for this author

 ### Author

 \* Clos, Dominique (1821-1908), French born botanist, born and died at Sorèze, Tarn, educated at the lyceum of Toulouse, studied medicine and natural sciences at the University of Paris, Dr. med.
-1845, Dr. ès sciences 1848, succeeded Moquin Tandon as professor of botany at the Faculté des Sciences of Toulouse 1853-1889. (*Clos*).
+1845, Dr. ès sciences 1848, succeeded Moquin Tandon as professor of botany at the Faculté des Sciences of Toulouse 1853-1889.
+**Abbreviated name**: *Clos*

 #### Herbarium and types